ibmresilient/resilient-community-apps/fn_resilient_ml/README.md

 Install this package with 'pip', or run `python setup.py install`

 ## Setup
-Create app.config by running `resilient-circuits config -c`.
+Create app.config by running `resilient-circuits config -c` or update app.config with `resilient-circuits config -u`.

 The app.config file needs the following configuration values, in addition to those in the appropriate [resilient] section for connecting to your Resilient platform:

 ```
-[resilient]

-[resilient_ml]
+[fn_resilient_ml]
+#
+# Required.
+The (absolute) path to the folder of the saved NLP model
+#
+model_path=path_of_the_saved_models
+num_top_similar_incidents=5

+#
+#   Advanced configuration
+#-------------------------
+# Use the followings to optimize the performance of a NLP model
+#
+# Number of features for NLP word2vec model.
+num_features=50
 ```

 ## Customize